Neuroinflab/lsfm_image_server/README.md

  * [Usage examples](#usage-examples)

 ### Basic Overview
 The primary motivation for creating this package is to enable efficient manipulation of large, three-dimensional image datasets whilst preserving precise spatial information and facilitating spatial transformations.
-This is particularly useful in neuroscience, where the additional layer of information about localization in specific brain regions is crucial for proper data interpretation and analyzis.
+This is particularly useful in neuroscience, where the additional layer of information about localization in specific brain regions is crucial for proper interpretation and integration of experimental data.

 ### Setup